skovaka/uncalled4/README.md

 Iteratively train a new k-mer pore model

-Accepts most of the same paramters as `uncalled dtw`, in addition to number of iterations.
+Accepts most of the same paramters as `uncalled4 align`, in addition to number of iterations.
 First iteration must use some starting pore model, while subsequent iterations use  the pore model from the previous iteration.

 ```
 usage: uncalled4 train [-h] [-i ITERATIONS] [--kmer-samples KMER_SAMPLES] [--buffer-size BUFFER_SIZE]